Get started with MUApply here

 Earn a dual master’s degree

-With this program, you can concurrently earn a master of public affairs.
+With this program, you can concurrently earn one of the following degrees:

 The programs have separate applications and require a minimum of 12 hours of shared 8000-level or above graduate credit.
 Learn more about the academic process for dual master’s degree students at the Mizzou Graduate School website.